ritchyboy/Code_Reviewer_Ai_Template/README.md

 # CodeReviewerAI

 CodeReviewerAI is a .NET-based backend utility designed to automate GitHub Pull Request code reviews using the Gemini API.
-It performs automated static analysis, identifies security and architectural flaws, and computes a risk assessment score before reporting feedback.
+It performs automated static analysis, identifies security and architectural flaws, and computes a risk assessment score before reporting feedback directly back to the pull request.

 The primary objective of Phase 1 was to establish a resilient core pipeline using decoupled, production-grade design patterns.